yungFundamental/odorless-packets/README.md

 I chose to override the `libpcap` library, since it is the same library used by common tools like `tcpdump` and `npcap`.

 For more information about the `LD_PRELOAD` trick - see this [Baeldung article](https://www.baeldung.com/linux/ld_preload-trick-what-is).

+#### Hiding Acknowledgements
+In order to hide the acknowledgements, I had to keep track which messages I hid so when I got to the ack of those messages I'd hide them.

+I considered multiple datastructures to solve this problem.
+HashMap the theoretically the "optimal" choice - $O(1)$ lookup/delete/insertion time is tough to deny.
+But looking closer into the decision, there is more to be considered than just time complexity:
+- Implementation complexity - Time complexity isn't the most important part of this educational project.
+Perhaps HashMaps are optimal but should they be implemented in the MVP?
+- Space complexity
+- Collision management

+All in all, I realised that the more fitting implementation may be starting with a simple linked list, but writing the code in a way so that switching datastructures would be very simple.
+I wrote the [ack_ds.h](override/ack_ds.h) with inspiration from the Interface type in OOP (this whole implementation is taken from [DIP](https://www.baeldung.com/cs/dip)).
+The overriding code will reference only the functions written in the `ack_ds.h` file and only use the `ack_ds` type.
+The `ack_ds` typedef will point to us which implementation to use.

+The linked list does a good job supporting our use-case, since we haven't reached the scale where the amount of acks to hide at a single point of time is above 2.